jetthoughts/jt.github.io/_posts/blog/2014-09-01-dont-release-the-same-feature-twice.markdown

 #### **Why it is not good for me?**

-We could not guarantee what was released in each versions.
+We could not guarantee what was released in each version.
 Did we resolve issue in the first version, and what changes were in next versions?

 #### **Why it is good for others?**